 Lighting Power Density (HLPD) means a measure of total watts of Horticultural Lighting Equipment per total Horticulture Lighting Square Footage, (HLE / HLSF = HLPD) expressed as number of watts per square foot.

-In addition to the written operating policies required under 935 CMR 500.105(1), a Marijuana Cultivator, including colocated Marijuana Cultivators and MTCs, shall maintain written policies and procedures for the cultivation, production, Transfer or distribution of Marijuana, as applicable, which shall include but not be limited to:
+In addition to the written operating policies required under 935 CMR 500.105(1): Written Operating Procedures, a Marijuana Cultivator, including CMO Marijuana Cultivators and MTCs, shall maintain written policies and procedures for the cultivation, production, Transfer or distribution of Marijuana, as applicable, which shall include but not be limited to:

-Methods for identifying, recording, and reporting diversion, , theft, or loss, and for correcting all errors and inaccuracies in inventories.
-The policies and procedures, at a minimum, must be in compliance with 935 CMR 500.105(8);
+Methods for identifying, recording, and reporting diversion, theft, or loss, for correcting all errors and inaccuracies in inventories, and for maintaining accurate inventory.
+The policies and procedures, at a minimum, shall comply with 935 CMR 500.105(8): Inventory and Transfer;

 Policies and procedures for handling voluntary and mandatory recalls of Marijuana.
 Such procedures shall be adequate to deal with recalls due to any action initiated at the request or order of the Commission, and any voluntary action by a Marijuana Establishment to remove defective or potentially defective Marijuana from the market, as well as any action undertaken to promote public health and safety;

 Policies and procedures for ensuring that any outdated, damaged, deteriorated, mislabeled, or contaminated Marijuana is segregated from other Marijuana and destroyed.
 Such procedures shall provide for written documentation of the disposition of the Marijuana.
-The policies and procedures, at a minimum, must be in compliance with 935 CMR 500.105(12);
+The policies and procedures, at a minimum, shall comply with 935 CMR 500.105(12): Waste Disposal;

 Policies and Procedures for Transportation.
-The policies and procedures, at a minimum, must be in compliance with 935 CMR 500.105(13);
+The policies and procedures, at a minimum, shall comply with 935 CMR 500.105(13): Transportation Between Marijuana Establishments;

 Policies and procedures to reduce energy and water usage, engage in energy conservation and mitigate other environmental impacts.
-The policies and procedures, at a minimum, must be in compliance with 935 CMR 500.105(15) and 935 CMR 500.120(11); and
+The policies and procedures, at a minimum, shall comply with 935 CMR 500.105(15): Energy Efficiency and Conservation and 935 CMR 500.120(11);

+Policies and procedures for ensuring fire safety in cultivation activities, including but not limited to the storage and processing of chemicals or fertilizers, in compliance with the standards set forth in 527 CMR 1.00: The Massachusetts Comprehensive Fire Code;

-Policies and procedures for the Transfer, acquisition, or sale of Marijuana between Marijuana Establishments;.
+Policies and procedures for the Transfer, acquisition, or sale of Marijuana between Marijuana Establishments;

+Policies and procedures for developing and providing Vendor Samples to a Marijuana Product Manufacturer or a Marijuana Retailer.
+Policies and procedures shall include methods by which the Marijuana Cultivator will adequately track, record, and document all Vendor Samples developed on, or provided from, the licensed Premises in satisfaction of 935 CMR 500.120(13): Vendor Samples; and

+Policies and procedures for developing and providing Quality Control Samples to employees for the purpose of ensuring product quality and determining whether to make the product available to sell.
+Policies and procedures shall include methods by which the Marijuana Cultivator will adequately track, record, and document all Quality Control Samples developed on, or provided from, the licensed Premises in satisfaction of 935 CMR 500.120(14): Quality Control Samples.
+Policies and procedures shall further prohibit consumption of Quality Control Samples on the licensed Premises.